devlin-barbarino-wedding/devlin-barbarino-wedding/accommodation.md

 __October is a busy time of year in California wine country.
 We highly recommend that you book accommodation as soon as possible.
 See below for hotel options and suggestions.__

 __We will be offering a shuttle service from the Best Western Dry Creek Inn in Healdsburg.
+All are welcome to use the shuttle, you do not need to be staying at the hotel.
 Information on shuttle times will be updated on our website and provided in the formal invitations.__

 Uber and Lyft are available in Healdsburg and the surrounding area, but may not be as common as in places such as San Francisco or the Napa Valley.
 Please leave yourself extra time if you are booking a ride-sharing service.